-A stronger framework for community involvement and safeguarding in our conservation work has been implemented across the whole WWF network.
+A strong framework for community involvement and safeguarding in our conservation work is in place across the whole WWF network.
 This includes a safeguards screening tool to identify risks and promote community engagement, a tiered mechanism for communities to raise complaints and grievances, and a global response protocol for escalating serious complaints.
-This is coupled with staff training, capacity building and strengthened guidance, including guidance on working with Indigenous people.
+This is coupled with staff training, capacity building and strengthened guidance, including guidance on working with Indigenous peoples.